 Incorrect balances or credit limits

-You can dispute credit report errors on your own or rely on a dedicated credit repair company if you want to save time and effort.
+You can dispute credit report errors on your own or rely on a dedicated credit repair company like AMERICA CREDIT CARE if you want to save time and effort.

 When you dispute inaccurate information or unsubstantiated negative information, both the credit bureau and the business that supplied the incorrect information must investigate and resolve the issue.